Ludophilia/Minishell/assignment/micro_todo.md

 		- [x] (oof: command not found -> 127)

 	- for signals
 		- `g_sig` should be the mechanism used to update signals `exit_status`

-### Project Wide Variables

-- [x] Think about that global variable.
-What is its purpose?
-	- [x] Subject says "Be careful.
-This global variable must only store the signal number and must not provide any additional information or access to data."

 ### Builtins